 King divides his time between his ranch outside Sacramento and his home in Los Angeles where he spends time with his two daughters.
 While not working, King enjoys restoring old cars and motorcycles – his personal fleet includes a 1936 BMW motorcycle with sidecar – and raising money and awareness for Olive Crest Homes for Abused Children.

-thirty years after his debut in The
+forty years after his debut in The

 Possession of Joel Delaney, Perry